 Bid in the last seconds

-This is hardly a unique tip and applies of course not only when purchasin shoes, but since I’ve noticed that many don’t realize that this is the best way to get the best price, I include this tip anyway.
+This is hardly a unique tip and applies of course not only when purchasing shoes, but since I’ve noticed that many don’t realise that this is the best way to get the best price, I include this tip anyway.
 The thing is that you shouldn’t put in any bids during the days the auction is opened, it just helps increasing the price, perhaps unnecessarily.
-Instead look to sit prepared with your absolute maximum bid and place it when about 15-20 seconds remain (after all it is good to have some margin, since the computer/phone may need to think a little before the bid is placed).
+Instead look to sit prepared with your absolute maximum bid and place it when about 15-20 seconds remain (after all it is good to have some margin, since the computer/phone may need to buffer a little before the bid is placed).
 In this way any other stakeholders don’t have time to respond to your offer before it’s too late, even though they might be able to go even higher.
-And even if they would not go over your maximum bid and you still would have won the auction, others don’t have time to pull up the price unnecessarily either, so you get it as cheap as possible.
+And even if they would not go over your maximum bid and you still would have won the auction, others don’t have time to push up the price unnecessarily either, so you get it as cheap as possible.